Why competing priorities and unexpected urgent issues like Covid get in the way of margin improvement initiatives.

 In Episode 17 of The Healthcare Leadership Experience, Lisa is joined by her producer Lisa Larter, from The Lisa Larter Group.
-Together they discuss how to maximize margin improvement opportunities for hospitals.

 Lisa Miller explains, ‘’I'm very passionate about hospitals getting the best cost savings, getting the best advisory services and being able to have the freedom and flexibility to do that, because ultimately this is about patient care.’’.